mhowlett/Nhiredis/README.md

 ## Introduction

 Nhiredis is a .NET client for Redis.
 It is a lightweight wrapper around hiredis, the recommend client for C developers.
 It provides a simple, yet flexible API.
-And it is fast.

 Nhiredis can be used under both Windows and Linux/Mono.